 Welcome to this independent, fad-free and no-nonsense website.

-Systematic *synthetic phonics is the evidence-based method recommended by the UK government for the teaching of early reading.
+Systematic *synthetic phonics is the evidence-based method recommended by the UK government for teaching the English Alphabet Code within a broad and language-rich curriculum.
 Though not a simple panacea, it is usually extremely effective when taught by teachers who are keen, committed and knowledgeable about the subject.
 Synthetic phonics was also recommended by Sir Jim Rose (Rose 2006 para153), and the UK government for use in the waves/tiers of intervention (DfES 2007.PNS).
 Go to synthetic phonics to find more about this common-sense way to teach reading and spelling.

 Reading ability is based on two major, essential, interacting but different components: phonics decoding ability x language comprehension.